Ekkehard-Schulze/precision-temperature-logger/README.md

 Precision temperature SD-card logger for laboratory use
 -------------------------------------------------------

-This device is low power and runs for month from a single
+This low- power device runs for month from a single 18650 LiIon

-18650 LiIon cell without re-charging.
-We provide hardware
+cell without re-charging.
+We provide hardware design files,

-design files, firmware, and a script for interactive
+firmware, and a script for data analysis.

-graphical data analyzis and statistics.
 Multiple loggers

 have served various laboratory applications for years.